History & Mission

-The Mission of Conception Seminary College is the preparation of candidates for the ordained ministry in the Roman Catholic Church, through spiritual, intellectual, and character formation in the Benedictine tradition.
+The Mission of Conception Seminary College is the preparation of candidates for the ordained ministry in the Roman Catholic Church, through spiritual, intellectual, pastoral, and human formation in the Benedictine tradition.

 In order to fulfill its mission, Conception Seminary College seeks to:

 - provide a holistic approach to education, where intellectual, spiritual, pastoral, and human formation programs complement one another;

 - respond to the needs of the Church in preparing its prospective ministers;

 - provide the human, financial, and learning resources essential to its formational endeavors; and

 - maintain a qualified faculty, a useful and supportive library, and effective administrative practices.

 "Therefore, we intend to establish a school for the Lord’s service."
 Rule of St. Benedict: Prologue: 45

 It is a long-standing tradition that Benedictine monks operate schools.
 Conception Abbey has continued that tradition since its founding in 1873.
 The 1882 charter which incorporated Conception Abbey under Missouri law solidified that commitment saying the monks would conduct a school: “a college and a seminary, fostering and promoting intellectual science and arts, and encouraging agricultural and other useful industries.”